pat-s/Website/content/post/2018-04-22-antergos-install-guide.md

 The following reflects my current view:

 1. Select "Manual" partitioning when being prompted
+2. Create a partition of 1 GB.
+Mount point: `/boot/efi`.
+Format: `fat32`
-2. Create a SWAP partition that is >= your amount of RAM (e.g. for 16 GB RAM use 16.5 GB partition size).
+5. Within the extended partition create a sub-partition of the remaining space (the remaining space should be slightly larger than your RAM size!) (e.g. for 16 GB RAM use 16.5 GB partition size).
 Format: `Linux Swap`
-3. Create a 1 GB partition.
-Mount point: `/boot`.
-Format: `ext4`
-4. Create a 50 GB partition for "root".
+6. Create a 50 - 100 GB GB partition for "root".
 Mount point: `/`.
 Format: `ext4`
-5. With the remaining space create "home".
+7. With the remainng space create "home".
 Mount point: `/home`.
 Format: `ext4`

 # 2. Installing the package manager

+(Sidenote: If you discover that your input source is missing (e.g. german keyboard layout), then do `sudo gedit /etc/locale` and remove the comment from your desired locale.
+Afterwards run `sudo locale-gen` and the locale is now selectable in "Region & Language".)

 I prefer `trizen`.
 Here is a list ([AUR helpers - ArchWiki](https://wiki.archlinux.org/index.php/AUR_helpers)) comparing more alternatives (scroll to the bottom).